naygo/naygo/README.md

 ## Hi!

-My name is Nayla Gomes, I live in Belo Horizonte (Brazil) and I'm a Front-end Angular Developer at Squadra Digital 😊
+My name is Nayla Gomes and I'm a Front-end Angular Developer at Squadra Digital 😊

 ## Detailed information